sameerkhan2k1/SMSReader/README.md

 # SMS Reader
-This app duplicates the SMS database and display it in a ListView.
+This app duplicates the SMS database and displays it in a ListView.